 Untold Tales of Venus

 to tell stories in such a way that readers would be eager to buy the magazines

-and books.

-aban-doned, much as we live our own lives in situations where
+and then aban-doned, much as we live our own lives in situations where

-some circumstance seems important for awhile, but then we move on to something else entirely
+some circumstance seems important for awhile, but then we move on to something

-of studies on Amtor: "Duare, Frosty Fille to Femme Fatale."
+this series of studies on Amtor: "Duare, Frosty Fille to Femme Fatale."